Lower Back Pain

 Strain/Sprain

-The muscles and ligaments in the back can stretch or tear due to excess activity.
-Symptoms include severe stiffness, tightness, sharp pain in the lower back, as well as muscle spasm.
+The muscles and ligaments in the back can stretch or tear due to injuries or overuse.
+Symptoms include severe stiffness, tightness, sharp/radiating pain, numbness/tingling down to legs, as well as muscle spasm.

 Abnormal spine curvatures